sergeo92/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Replace all characteres A and cfrom input to Z and e
+Replace all letters C and c from input